2018 General Assembly

 We are on the way to fulfilling this vision of clear, clean, thriving waterways and prospering communities through the Chesapeake Clean Water Blueprint, the federal-state partnership to reduce pollution to our waterways.
-Today, leadership and action at the state level are even more critical given that federal support for Chesapeake Bay restoration is at risk.
+But leadership and action at the state level is critical to getting the job done.

 Fortunately, Virginia is largely on track to achieve its Chesapeake Clean Water Blueprint goals for reducing pollution.
-Moving forward, the Commonwealth needs to continue investing in programs that reduce runoff from agriculture, cities, and suburbs.
+Moving forward, the Commonwealth needs to continue investing in programs that reduce runoff from agriculture and developed communities.

 The recovery of oysters, crabs, and other Bay fisheries will support Virginia's once-legendary seafood industry and the thousands of jobs that rely on it.
 To flourish, these fisheries need clean water, healthy habitat, and sound, science-based management.

-In a 2017 poll*, 97 percent of Virginians support prioritizing the cleanup of the Chesapeake Bay and its rivers and streams.
 Virginia's rivers and the Bay are economic assets supplying jobs in tourism, seafood, and outdoor recreation industries.
 Fully implementing the Chesapeake Clean Water Blueprint would increase the value of Virginia's natural benefits by $8.3 billion annually.
-What’s more, clean water is necessary for human health.

 * Poll conducted by the Wason Center for Public Policy and the Virginia Environmental Endowment.
 The poll focused on environmental attitudes, concerns, and policy preferences.
 It is based upon interviews of 826 registered Virginia voters conducted between January 29 and February 12, 2017, including 382 landline interviews and 443 cell phone interviews.
 The survey has a margin of error of +/- 3.7% at the 95% level of confidence.